Spotlight on Diversity: DisABILITY Is Diversity

 - Seminars, workshops, symposia

-- Guest speakers on topics of interest to the community
+- Guest speakers on topics of interest to the community, employees and students

 - Increased awareness of the importance of including people with disabilities in all aspects of the medical, educational, and local communities

 The 2011 World Report on Disability produced jointly by the World Health Organization (WHO) and the World Bank, estimates that there are over one billion people with disabilities in the world today, of whom nearly 200 million experience significant difficulties.
-A common conceptual model for “disability” has been described by the International Classification of Functioning, Disability and Health (ICF) by the World Health Organization (WHO) whereby disability is an umbrella term for “impairments, activity limitations, or participation restrictions, which are defined as follows:
+A common conceptual model for “disability” has been described by the International Classification of Functioning, Disability and Health (ICF) by the World Health Organization (WHO) whereby disability is an umbrella term covering impairments, activity limitations, and participation restrictions.
+An impairment is a problem in body function or structure; an activity limitation is a difficulty encountered by an individual in executing a task or action; while a participation restriction is a barrier experienced by an individual in involvement in life situations (WHO, www.who.int/topics/disabilities/en).

-The ICF proposes a paradigm in which to view disability not as a state that separates a person from being healthy, or as a condition that only impacts a few specific types of people, but as a common experience across age, gender, and culture/ethnicity.
+The ICF proposes a paradigm which views disability not as a state that separates a person from being healthy, or as a condition that only impacts specific individuals, but as a common experience across age, gender, and culture/ethnicity.

-Despite numerous agencies, legislation, and policies focused on disability-related issues, people with disabilities in the US continue to experience discrimination in employment and social opportunities, unequal access to educational resources, disparities in health outcomes, and higher levels of poverty than do other minority groups (USDHHS, 2005; Fremstad, 2009).
-The conscious and unconscious attitudes of “ableism” in the US are entrenched in our environments, unspoken expectations, and institutionalized systems, (e.g. medical model) such that those who are not “normally or typically developing” are at a significant disadvantage.
+Despite numerous agencies, legislation, and policies focused on disability-related issues, people with disabilities in the US continue to experience discrimination in and barriers to employment and social opportunities, unequal access to educational resources, disparities in health outcomes, and higher levels of poverty than do other minority groups (USDHHS, 2005; Fremstad, 2009).
+The conscious and unconscious attitudes of “ableism” in the US are entrenched in our environments, unspoken expectations, and institutionalized systems, (e.g., the deficit-based medical model) such that those who are not “normally or typically developing” are at a significant disadvantage.
 Thus, the experience of disability is one that isolates and denies people access to the places, services, relationships, and benefits experienced by people who are (temporarily) able-bodied.